Jeffreydne/social-network-api/README.md

 This project was built from scratch.

-* Mongoose is used to create a data base and set up the required document objects.
+* Mongoose is used to create a data base and set up the required document objects in two collections.

 * In this project these collections are built manually using MongoDB Compass.
 In an actual social networking APP the collections would be built as the users interact with the database.

-* The use of mongoose is required and instantiated into the variable db.
+* The use of mongoose is required and instantiated into the variable db at the beginning of the server.js file.

-* Reaction is a subdocument to the Thoughts document.
+* Reactions is a subdocument to the Thoughts document.
 Reactions are added in their own POST fetch request, but are displayed along with the thought they are connected to when a GET fetch request is made for one or all thoughts.

 *  Virtuals are used to present the number of friends that each user has, and also to present the number of reactions each thought has, when ever the user or thought data is fetched with a get.